barahilia/blog/_posts/2014-11-28-javascript-this-is-a-problem.markdown

 life situations.
 But such a complexity should raise a red flag: not for everything.
 Advanced tools should wait patiently on a shelf.

+So why usage of *this* in other languages, Java for example, is valid?
+Actually, the resemblance of *this* in JavaScript to the same concepts in other languages is deceptive.
+In Java, each object originates from a class and has a state.
+All object's members including functions are defined per class and when execute rely on state of an object on which they operate.
+In JavaScript, there are no classes and functions are objects of their own.
+Functions bear no link to the object in which they are defined, but can operate on any state.
+This isn't to make your life harder, but rather to allow for a very nice and powerful paradigm.